 Detailed ground school on Weather

-Detailed knowledge on Avionics from G430 to Garmin NXI
+Detailed knowledge on Avionics from G430 to Garmin NXI or aircraft installed avionics

 LPV and ILS Approaches